 There may be other reasons, though people are usually designated as misfits because those in power find it convenient to keep them marginalized.
 But misfits are called to challenge those in power.
 If we don’t do it, nobody will.

 Misfits are “permitted” to stay only if they follow certain rules made by the powerful.
 Gay Republicans, for example, are not supposed to be religious.
 In conservative circles, we frequently hear ourselves spoken of as if we’re acceptable as long as we stay out of the church or synagogue.
-That civil unions are okay, for example, because they’re not solemnized in a house of worship.
-As if it can be comfortably assumed that none of us care about that.
+We hear that civil unions are okay, for example, because they’re not solemnized in a house of worship — as if it can be comfortably assumed that none of us care about that.

 What’s important to understand is that God’s plan fits everybody in.
 Some people may not know what to do with us, but God does.
 There is no one who is left out, nor is there anyone relegated to the margins.
-And whose show is it, really?
-The producer is not the self-appointed directors, but the Creator of us all.
+And whose show is it really?
+The actual producer is not the self-appointed directors, but rather the Creator of us all.